sdman135/Shapes-Image_Classifier_Convolutional_Neural_Network/README.md

 Total images in stars training set: 1002   --   Total  images in stars test set: 112 Total images in triangles training set: 1008   --   Total images in triangles test set: 113

-I made a collage, in photoshop, of a sampling of images, by their Label
+I made a few collages (in photoshop) of a sampling of images, by their labels

 ![](readme_images/collage01.png)

 ![](readme_images/collage02.png)

-* Made the Neural Network.
+* Built and tweaked my Neural Network.

 * I then tuned my ImageDataGenerator, which allowed me to manipulate images to produce variations of an original image.
 This helped increase your data pool with the augmented version of original images.